-- MANIFESTO – capturing my emerging thinking and enabling others to share and shape it.
+MANIFESTO – capturing my emerging thinking and enabling others to share and shape it.
 The current version is No. 3

-- BLOG - responding to the challenge to write and explore quiet disruptor wisdom, with short posts every weekday and a longer weekend reflection.
+- BLOG – responding to the challenge to write and explore quiet disruptor wisdom, with short posts every weekday and a weekend roundup.
 These are written with the vulnerable discipline of reality, daily, not the safety of abstraction.
-The musings of a traveller...
+The musings of a traveller…

 Who am I?

-My name is Sue Heatherington and I create sightlines for change as a catalyst, thinking partner and writer for people and teams who are pushing boundaries, and facilitator for collaborative conversations.
+My name is Sue Heatherington and I create sightlines for change as a catalyst, thinking partner and writer for people and teams who are crossing boundaries and pioneering new work.

 I was privileged to be an NHS chief exec in the 2000s, impacting the lives of people in England and Wales.
 My approach to leading appears to have inspired others to find new ways of creating change together, including in mental health, emergency care and use of information technology.
 And the legacy continues in people who are now leaders in healthcare in the UK and beyond.

 After leaving the NHS I qualified as an advanced professional coach in Switzerland.
-Since then I have worked with a wide range of leaders and organisations as an organisational strategist, which draws on my unusual breadth of experience prior to working in healthcare.
+Since then I have worked with a wide range of leaders and organisations as an organisational strategist and thinking partner, which draws on my unusual breadth of experience prior to working in healthcare.

 My innovative first degree in International Development, combined with my masters in Agricultural Economics and led to early research on farm diversification.
 Subsequently, I worked in education, small business management, marketing and church leadership among others.
-I’ve now come full circle and run our 40-acre valley in South West Wales with my husband, Steve (alpaca shepherd and podcaster), where we also create space for team away-days and rural retreats through our company The Waterside.
+I’ve now come full circle and run our 40-acre valley in South West Wales with my husband, Steve (alpaca shepherd and podcaster), where we have also created space for team away-days and creative rural retreats through our company The Waterside.